saradindusengupta/saradindusengupta.github.io/README.md

 A Github Pages for Software Developers, Data Scientist and Researchers.
 This was forked from originally [Barry Clark](https://github.com/barryclark/jekyll-now) and then added themes and components from the [Academic Pages](https://github.com/academicpages/academicpages.github.io),  See LICENSE.md.

 In this version Travis CI is added for monitoring build issues and code scan is enabled for monitoring quality checks from PRs.
+The detailed guide on how to use this repository and understand the structure can be found [here](https://saradindusengupta.ml/guide).

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.